robharman/PowerShell/Plaster/readme.md

-Plaster template for PS Module.
+[Plaster](https://github.com/PowerShellOrg/Plaster) template for PS Modules.

 Use with `Invoke-Plaster <Path To PlasterManifest>`